 Two people shaking hands together

-Updated 6-3-24.
 Growing your mobile Notary business is all about making the right connections.
-While referrals and recommendations are important, I've also made contacts through strangers I meet through my daily activities, touch base with those I know well and those who are too far to see regularly and reach out to those who gave me the opportunity to provide Notary service.
+While referrals and recommendations are important, I’ve also made contacts through strangers I meet in my daily activities, touch base with those I know well, and reach out to those who gave me the opportunity to provide Notary services.

-I have discovered that the way you approach these everyday encounters regularly pays off.
+I have discovered that it pays off if you approach these everyday encounters the right way.

-For example, I recently was sitting in the lobby of a medical building, waiting for a doctor who had hired me, and started chatting with the person next to me.
+For example, I was once sitting in the lobby of a medical building, waiting for a doctor who had hired me, and I started chatting with the person next to me.
 My new acquaintance didn’t realize Notaries would travel to a home or an office.
 After I shared with him what I do, he asked for my card, and the next week he contacted me for services.
-Not all first meetings result in assignments, however, it is amazing how many times it has for me.
+Not all first meetings result in assignments; however, it is amazing how many times they have for me.

 So how can busy Notary professionals leverage these opportunities and make the best use of their time?
 Here are 4 tips to follow to make the most of your chance encounters.
 These may seem obvious or timeworn, but sometimes the best advice is common sense.